hgdeoro/py-arduino/README.md

 Installation (web application)
 ==============================

+ * Note: this instructions will be shortly moved to [http://hgdeoro.github.io/py-arduino/](http://hgdeoro.github.io/py-arduino/)

 To install the web application, follow the steps on `Installation (low level tool/library)`, and then:

     $ pip install -r requirements-web.txt